coderholic/pyradio/README.md

 ## Player default volume level

-MPV and MPlayer, when started, use their saved (or default) volume level to play any multimedia content.
+All players, when started, use their saved (or default) volume level to play any multimedia content.
 Fortunately, this is not the case with VLC.

 This introduces a problem to **PyRadio**: every time a user plays a station (i.e restarts playback), even though he may have already set the volume to a desired level, the playback starts at the player's default level.